A Bumpy Transition to Ketosis

 Day 7 (2/6/13)

-Reflections on Week 1
+Reflections on my Transition to Ketosis, Week 1

-- Fasting certainly does jump-start ketosis, but fasting for more than 24-48 hours may not be safe for everyone, and was no fun.
+- Fasting certainly does jump-start ketosis, but fasting for more than 36 hours may not be safe for everyone, and was no fun.

 - Appetite is generally much lower as ketones rise.

 - Do I need to eat more fat to get higher ketones, or is it just a matter of time?
-If I were to eat more fat, that would mean more calories—would my weight loss slow down or stop?
+If I were to eat more fat, that would mean more calories—would weight loss slow down or stop?